Htaborda/FlickrGallery/README.txt

 Possible improvements:

- - Make the cache behave as a real LRU (e.g. delete older files once the number of files in the cache gets over a certain value)
+ - Make the cache behave as a real LRU (e.g. delete older files once the number of files in the cache gets over a certain value).
- - Clean up the cache when the app dies (e.g. once the onDestroy() is called on the only activity)
- - Make the app working in landscape.
+ - Make the app work in landscape mode.
  - Downloading the image in the closest size depending on the device resolution.
  - Change the download logic to a more agressive strategy to improve UX in slow network conditions.
  - Of course, polish the UI and add some eye-candy.